gchaib/test/README.md

 > Warning(2): The dev branch takes a long time to conclude and sometimes occurs timeout while executing terraform apply.
 If this is the case re-run terraform apply!

-> Warning(3): There is a now bug in terraform that results in this output when finishing the execution of the dev branch.
+> Warning(3): There is a know bug in terraform that results in this output when finishing the execution of the dev branch.
 The work around (encouraged by terraform's developers) to solve this problem is re-run terraform apply if it happens.
 Output:

 		Error: Error applying plan: